barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 ### Visualizing the Tetrahedron with a Primitive

 Our tetrahedron is centered in its local coordinate system and inscribed in the unit sphere.
 To visualize it, we need to compute a `modelMatrix` to position and scale it.
-In addition, since it only has position attributes, we'll use an appearance with `flat` shading so normals are not required.  **Build** Cesium, and paste the following code into your **local** version of Sandcastle Hello World:
+In addition, since it only has position attributes, we'll use an appearance with `flat` shading so normals are not required.
+Paste the following code after the dectlaration of `TetrahedronGeometry` in the Sandcastle Hello World demo:

 ```javascript
 var widget = new Cesium.CesiumWidget('cesiumContainer');